rdfostrich/article-jws2018-ostrich/content/storage.md

 ### Delta Chain Dictionary
 {:#dictionary}

-A common technique in [RDF indexes](cite:cites hdt,rdf3x,triplebit) is using a dictionary for mapping triple components to numerical IDs.
+A common technique in [RDF indexes](cite:cites hdt,rdf3x,triplebit) is to use a dictionary for mapping triple components to numerical IDs.
 This is done for three main reasons:
 1) reduce storage space if triple components are stored multiple times;
 2) reducing I/O overhead when retrieving data;